Topological Invariants of a Filling-Enforced Quantum Band Insulator: 2D Building Blocks of 4-Band feQBIs

 \section{2D Building Blocks of 4-Band feQBIs}

-Topological crystalline insulators in 3D are typically studied by analyzing the properties of lower-dimensional analogues that respect the symmetries of the 3D insulator.
+Now that we have described the necessary symmetry setting for a 4-band, filling $2$ feQBI, we construct an example model of the feQBI from which we can glean insight.
+We emphasize that our proof in the next sections is not specifically tied with the model construction we present here.
+Topological crystalline insulators in 3D are typically studied by analyzing the properties of lower-dimensional analogues that respect the symmetries of the 3D insulator, i.e., 1D and 2D electronic phases occupying suitable subregions of the 3D crystals.
 In this section, we take a similar approach for our SG 106 symmetry setting by first considering $2$-band systems on the intersecting planes given by

 for integers $n$.
-Because they respect the diagonal glide symmetries ($SX$ and $SY$), these planes are natural choices for lower-dimensional analogues.
+Because they respect the diagonal glide symmetries, $SX$ and $SY$, up to lattice translations, these planes are natural choices for lower-dimensional analogues.
 We populate the former planes in Eq.\ \eqref{eq:planes} with $a$ and $c$ orbitals and the latter planes with $b$ and $d$ orbitals.
+In other words, the only allowed bonds are along the $x + y = (n+1/2)$ planes between $a$ and $c$ orbitals and along the $x-y = (n+1/2)$ planes between $b$ and $d$ orbitals.
 The $a-c$ and $b-d$ planes are related by the $X$ symmetry.
 A schematic of these intersecting planes are shown in Fig.\ \ref{fig:gaplessbuildingblocks}.

+The SG 106 symmetries preserve the intersecting planes as follows.
+The symmetries equivalent to $SX$, $SY$, $C_2$, and $e$ up to translation (see Table \ref{tab:SG106}) map the $a-c$ and $b-d$ planes to other $a-c$ and $b-d$ planes respectively while the other symmetries map the $a-c$ and $b-d$ planes to each other.
+In fact, after application of symmetry $SX$ and a lattice translation of $(-1,0,0)$, each $a-c$ plane is mapped to itself.
+Likewise, after application of symmetry $SY$, each $b-d$ plane is mapped to itself.
+Thus, on these decoupled glide-symmetric planes, the SG 106 symmetries effectively act as 2D non-symmorphic symmetries on each plane.

-Generally, non-symmorphic symmetries increase the minimum filling at which insulators are possible\cite{MICHEL2001377, Konig3502}, and any $2$-band system on these glide-symmetric planes will always be gapless.
+Generally, non-symmorphic symmetries increase the minimum filling at which insulators are possible \cite{MICHEL2001377, Konig3502, PhysRevB.94.195109}, and any $2$-band system that solely lives on these glide-symmetric planes will always be gapless.
 Let us revisit the argument for our particular symmetry setting.
 Because the $b-d$ planes are related to the $a-c$ planes by the $X$ glide, we restrict our attention to the $a-c$ planes.
-On the $a-c$ plane, the only symmetry present is the $SX$ symmetry, which takes the form
+We focus on the symmetry given by application of $SX$ and a lattice translation of $(-1,0,0)$, as this maps each $a-c$ plane to itself.
+We compute the symmetry matrix with Eq. \eqref{eq:sym_eq} as $e^{ik_x}M_S(X\vb{k})M_X(\vb{k})$:

+As expected from our real-space analysis of the symmetries (that $SX$ preserves the set of $a-c$ planes and $b-d$ planes), this symmetry matrix acts on the $a-c$ planes and $b-d$ planes separately.
+We are thus free to restrict our attention to the action of this symmetry solely on the $a-c$ planes:

 Under this symmetry, a 2D Hamiltonian on the a-c planes takes the form